Google stock split helps Page, Brin maintain grip

 Shares of Google, which finished Thursday's regular session at $651.01, rose to $653 in after-hours trading.

-The announcement came just as Page completed a year in the chief executive's seat for the second time, during which he spearheaded the $12.5 billion acquisition of Motorola Mobility and launched a social network to take on Facebook.
+The announcement came just as Page completed a year in the chief executive's seat for the second time, during which he spearheaded the $12.5 billion acquisition of Motorola Mobility (MMI.N) and launched a social network to take on Facebook (FB.O).

 "This stock split dividend, a dividend of a non-voting shares, is really just so the company can maintain control," BGC analyst Colin Gillis said.